JuliaMolSim/AtomsBuilder.jl/README.md

 ## Contributions

-The current version of the package is essentially a copy-paste of a subset of functionality from an older package that is no longer developed.
-I needed this functionality to starting moving over my workflow to the AtomsBase eco-system.
+The the package started as a copy-paste of a subset of functionality from an older package that is no longer developed.
 Contributions to expand the capabilities, improve the implementation, or entirely replace it are very welcome.
-There are most certainly more general and more elegant implementations available than what I provide.
+There are almost certainly more general and more elegant implementations of structure building available than what we currently.
 Some packages that contain overlapping functionalities that could replace or add to `AtomsBuilder.jl` include
 * [`Electrum.jl`](https://github.com/brainandforce/Electrum.jl)
 * [`AtomsToolbox.jl`](https://github.com/rashidrafeek/AtomsToolbox.jl)
 * [`SimpleCrystals.jl`](https://github.com/ejmeitz/SimpleCrystals.jl)